Hottest Countries In The World

 In third place, Kiribati breaks the African dominance, presenting an average temperature of 28.2°C. This Pacific island nation, despite its tropical location, offers an idyllic fusion of sun-doused conditions and refreshing ocean breezes.

-Following closely, Djibouti and Tuvalu share an average temperature of 28.0°C, securing the fourth and fifth ranks respectively.
+Following closely, Djibouti and Tuvalu share an average temperature of 28.0°C, securing the fourth and fifth ranks, respectively.

 Senegal is ranked sixth with its average temperature of 27.9°C, a testament to its tropical savannah climate.
-The seventh and eighth placements are occupied by Mauritania and the Maldives, where an intense heat envelops the nations with average measures of 27.7°C.
+The seventh and eighth placements are occupied by Mauritania and the Maldives, where intense heat envelops the nations with average measures of 27.7°C.

 10 Hottest Countries in the World: